dbrgn/xc-bot/README.md

 You'll probably want to mount both files into the container.

+Note: This container runs as default user by default.
+If you use podman, you can run the container as non-root.

 ## License

 Licensed under the AGPL version 3 or later.
 See `LICENSE.md` file.